Artem Alikhanian: Biography

-Artyom Alikhanian was born in Elizavetpol, Russian Empire, to an Armenian family of a railway engineer and homemaker.
+Artem Alikhanian was born in Elizavetpol, Russian Empire, to an Armenian family of a railway engineer and homemaker.
 They had four children: two sons (the elder, Abram Alikhanov, became a well-known physicist) and two daughters.
 In 1912 the family moved to Aleksandropol.
 He worked as a waiter and a newspaper seller.
 Alikhanian did not attend school regularly; initially he was mostly schooled at home but later he received an external degree from Tiflis school № 100.
 In 1930, before he graduated from Leningrad State University, he became a staff-member at Leningrad Physico-Technical Institute working together with his elder brother Abram Alikhanov.
 The work of their group was devoted to the investigation of pair production and of the resultant positron spectrum.
 For observation of positrons, Alikhanov, his student M. Kozodaev and Alikhanian used an original combination of a magnetic spectrometer and two contiguous Geiger-Müller counters making coincidence counts.
 This work became a starting point for the application of radio engineering to experimental nuclear physics in the Soviet Union.
 Before World War II, they carried out fundamental investigations of beta decay, discovered the internal conversion of gamma rays and confirmed experimentally the energy conservation in positron annihilation.
 In 1934 their research group (B. Dzhelepov, Alikhanov and Alikhanian) was among the pioneers observing the phenomenon of radioactive decay.
 A method of determining the rest mass of the neutrino, using decay of the nuclei of Be7, was suggested by Alikhanov and Alikhanian in 1938.
 For their investigations both brothers (without being Communist party members) were awarded the Stalin Prize.